I've walked into a lot of BJJ academies over the years.

 An onboarding process for students

 What's expected of them.
-The culture, the rules, the standards — made explicit, not assumed.
-Students who understand the container from day one settle into it faster and stay longer.
+The culture, the rules, the standards, made explicit, not assumed.
+Students who understand the container from day one settle in faster and stay longer.

 An onboarding process for instructors

 This one is non-negotiable.
-A handbook that covers how to conduct themselves on the mat, how to run their classes, what's expected of them socially — including the dynamics of the instructor-student relationship and where the boundaries are.
-Not because your instructors are untrustworthy.
-Because assumed boundaries are not boundaries.
-And the cost of that assumption, as I've seen firsthand, can be the entire academy.
+A handbook covering how to conduct themselves on the mat, how to run their classes, what's expected of them socially, including the dynamics of the instructor-student relationship and where the boundaries sit.
+This isn’t about your instructors being untrustworthy.
+It's that assumed boundaries are not boundaries.
+And the cost of that assumption, as I've seen firsthand, can be the whole academy.

 Operational systems for the repeatable stuff

-Billing, attendance tracking, lead follow-up, grading, shift management — every process that currently lives in your head needs to live somewhere else.
-A platform like GRADR is built specifically for this: it handles the operational noise of running a BJJ academy so you're not carrying all of it in your head and none of it falls through the cracks.
+Billing, attendance tracking, lead follow-up, grading, shift management: every process that currently lives in your head needs to live somewhere else.
+A platform like GRADRis built for exactly this.
+It handles the operational noise of running a BJJ academy so you're not carrying all of it in your head, and nothing falls through the cracks.

 The front-loading is real.
-Building these systems takes time and effort — time and effort you'll feel like you don't have.
+Building these systems takes time and effort you'll feel like you don't have.
 That's exactly why most owners don't do it.

-But here's what's on the other side of that work: an academy that runs.
+Here's what's on the other side of that work.
+An academy that runs.
 Billing that happens automatically.
-Students whose progress is tracked and visible.
+Student progress tracked and visible.
 At-risk members flagged before they disappear.
 Shifts covered without a chaotic group chat.

 The Feeling in the Room